ServiceStack/servicestack.net/MyApp/_videos/ui-admin/video4.md

 ---

 With very little code, we walk through the steps required to setup AutoQuery APIs with dynamic validation in .NET.
-This enables non-developers to manage data, user access and validation rules all from a friendly admin UI.
+This enables non-developers to manage data, user access and validation rules all from a friendly admin UI

-Rules can be applied at runtime taking immediate effect, with custom messages, status codes and notes about each rule making them easy to manage in a team setting.
+Rules can be applied at runtime taking immediate effect, with custom messages, status codes and notes about each rule making them easy to manage in a team setting